Eighteen-year-old UAE-resident Nouran Fouad lost ten kilograms in two months after changing her eating habits and overhauling her lifestyle.

 The teen plans to lose a further 10 kilogrammes before going to university later in the year, but for now, she’s looking forward to dressing in something form-fitting at her upcoming high school prom.

-According to Julie Johnson, a senior health coach at the De Novu clinic, the combination of a sedentary lifestyle and a culture of generosity surrounding food, has created a widespread issue in Gulf Arab countries.
+According to Julie Johnson, a senior health coach at the De Novu Institute, the combination of a sedentary lifestyle and a culture of generosity surrounding food, has created a widespread issue in Gulf Arab countries.

 “The common trend is the family and peer pressure, they feel that it’s very disrespectful to not eat when they’re invited,” says Johnson.
 “They don’t know how to say no.”